 Decide What Options to Pursue.

 Are you ready to look for a list of specific churches near your home?
 You'll find a wide assortment listed online.
 Prayerfully select three or four to visit.
-Set up a rotating schedule that will allow you to visit each church twice over the next two months.
-Call ahead to confirm what time each church holds services or check on the Church websites if they have one.
+Set up a rotating schedule that will allow you to attend each church twice over the next two months.
+Call ahead to confirm what time each church holds services or check on the Church website's if they have one.
 On your first visit, be sure to fill out a visitor's card.
 Request information about the church's programs.
 Pick up a welcome packet of information, if offered.

 After visiting several churches near your home, review your list of wishes and your preferences.
-If you have a family involve the them in the discussions to determine whether you want to continue attending one of the churches you've visited.
+If you have a family, involve them in the discussions to determine whether you want to continue attending one of the churches you've visited.
 If not, repeat the step above with a new list of three or four other churches near your home.

-You can let it be overwhelming, or you can chose to remember everyone in that caring Church has gone through the same thing at some point.
+You can let it be overwhelming, or you can choose to remember everyone in that caring Church has gone through the same thing at some point.
 Your brothers and sisters are there to help care and nurture you, not to be critical or judge you.
 I repeat every Christian has gone through what you are going through.
-That is the time God can use you the most as you might know the ins and outs of the Christian ways, but you 100% have to rely on God’s Holy Spirit to help you and not just go through the Christian motions as some older Christians can fall prey to.
+That is the time God can use you the most as you might not know the ins and outs of the Christian ways, but you 100% have to rely on God’s Holy Spirit to help you and not just go through the Christian motions as some older Christians can fall prey to.